sailpoint-oss/developer.sailpoint.com/products/iiq/docs/identity-iq/plugin-developer-guide/chapter-9/index.md

 ![Plugin Dist File](../img/plugin_dist.png)

-When a plugin is installed, the database scripts from the 'db/install' folder are ran, which should create any tables necessary for the plugin, the XML configuration files are imported into the IdentityIQ database from the 'import/install' folder, and any compiled classes are loaded into the unique plugin classloader, and the manifest file is imported creating the Plugin object.
+When a plugin is installed, the database scripts from the 'db/install' folder run, creating any necessary tables for the plugin, importing the XML configuration files into the IdentityIQ database from the 'import/install' folder, loading any compiled classes into the unique plugin classloader, and importing the manifest file - this process creates the plugin object.

-Uninstallation follows a very similar path, it is launched by clicking the small 'X' icon on the appropriate Plugin card in the 'Settings->Plugin' interface.
-Database scripts in charge of cleaning up data are ran from the 'db/uninstall' folder, and the Manifest file (the Plugin object) is removed.
-It should be noted that the other XML objects created during installation are currently *not* uninstalled when a Plugin is removed.
+Uninstallation follows a similar path.
+You can launch uninstallation by clicking the small 'X' icon on the appropriate plugin card in the 'Settings->Plugin' interface.
+Database scripts responsible for cleaning up data run from the 'db/uninstall' folder, and the manifest file (the plugin object) is removed.
+Remember that the other XML objects created during installation are currently *not* uninstalled when a plugin is removed.

 ![Uninstall a Plugin](../img/delete_plugin.png)